 As an alternative, jacket or sweet potatoes with a range of fillings are always available, and a there is a vegetarian option.
 Typical vegetarian options are butternut squash, spinach and feta bake with cherry tomatoes, red onion and stock; bean-and-vegetable enchiladas baked with smoked tomato sauce and cheddar; stir-fried sweet-and-sour Quorn vegetables; or vegetable bean burger served in a soft bap with chef’s themed toppings and sides.

-A vegetable side dish might be might be roast potatoes and roasted root vegetables, or, accompanying an oriental dish, vegetable egg noodles and wok-fried greens.
+A vegetable side dish might be roast potatoes and roasted root vegetables, or, accompanying an oriental dish, vegetable egg noodles and wok-fried greens.
 In addition, there is always a full salad bar with a range of fresh and delicious salads for the boys to choose from to complement their choice, together with fresh bread.

 Boys are offered a small dessert to finish their meal.
 Examples include banana cake and toffee cream; ‘yoghurt station’ of natural and flavoured yoghurts with fruit compote, honey, seeds and dried and fresh fruit; and apple-and-cinnamon crumble with custard.
 Each dessert is just a couple of bites but it is a nice treat!
 Fresh water accompanies each meal.